Bone-Project/BoneOS/README.md

 There are two ways to install BoneOS: one for the normal user to get it into his Virtual Machine and the other for the developer who want to contribute (building from source).
 Finally, there is a better way for developers and that’s to get Floobits.

 #### Normal Installation (For user)
   First download the ISO from this repository by either downloading the zip and extracting it, or by cloning it using git.
-Next, plug it into your Virtual Machine. [**here**](https://www.youtube.com/watch?v=gNfntwnkvzo&feature=youtu.be) is a video showing how to do this using VirtualBox as the Virtual Machine Emulator.
+Next, plug it into your Virtual Machine. [**here**](https://www.youtube.com/watch?v=rBjlaEAzUZo&feature=youtu.be) is a video showing how to do this using VirtualBox as the Virtual Machine Emulator.
 You can download Virtual Box [**here**](https://www.virtualbox.org/).
+[Here](https://www.youtube.com/watch?v=yDiwl6AxNrc&feature=youtu.be) is a video showing how to get it in VMWare.
+VMWare is paid , there if a free trial though.
+You can get more Information at our Offical Download Page [here](https://boneos.org/download.html).

 #### Using Floobits (For developer)